-Sustainable Agricultural Lands Conservation Program Final Program Guidelines - April 2023 Funds not awarded under one program component may be used to increase available funding for another program component, at the Strategic Growth Council's discretion.
+Funds not awarded under one program component may be used to increase available funding for another program component, at the Strategic Growth Council's discretion.

 SALC funds not awarded or identified for award to alternate projects under one solicitation may be made available in the subsequent solicitation.
-Additional funding for SALC project may be available from previously funded project that withdraw or come in under budget.
+Additional funding for SALC projects may be available from previously funded projects that withdraw or come in under budget.